Links on This Page May Not Work with Internet Explorer - Use Firefox or Chrome

 Since getting back into guitar playing, I've kinda always had a desire (GAS) to own a Telecaster.
 Well, I finally bit the bullet and bought one.
 I bought a "rear" Fender this time.
 The "Squier" models are o.k. for the money but I wanted the real deal.

 I ordered a new Fender Deluxe Telecaster, Olympic White, alder body with tort binding, from Guitar Center in Palmdale, CA. I specifically wanted the Deluxe model because is has a contoured heel (like a Jazzmaster and Stratocaster).
-I have played Telecasters a few times at guitar stores and did not like the feel of sharp edge of the heel on a standard Telecaster.
+I have played Telecasters a few times at guitar stores and did not like the feel of the sharp edge of the heel on the back side of a standard Telecaster.

 It arrived on Feb 3, 2015 and I picked it up.
 This Telecaster feels a lot different than a Jazzmaster or my little Strat.
 So far, I am really liking this guitar.